ShiftLeftSecurity/ocular-docs/tutorials/beautifulcpgs.md

 # Constructing beautiful CPGs from Java Archives

 In this tutorial, we show how to create code property graphs (CPGs) from Java archives (JAR or WAR files).
-To be more precise, we want to use Ocular toolset to create efficient CPGs to improve your results and speed up the analysis, no matter if you use the trial or the full version of Ocular.
+To be more precise, we want to use the Ocular toolset to create efficient CPGs to improve your results and speed up the analysis, no matter if you use the trial or the full version of Ocular.

 Ocular is shipped with our java frontend tool named `java2cpg`.
-While java2cpg, with default settings, is doing a great job, at creating CPGs out of java projects, it is still easily customizable to adjust it to your needs.
+While java2cpg, with default settings is doing a great job at creating CPGs from java projects, it is still easily customizable to adjust it to your needs.

 We want to show you the impact of parameterizing java2cpg, by making our hands dirty on a sample war, the jenkins project war.
-The shell-commands below just download the war project from the jenkins site, which has a size of around 73M at the time of writing this tutorial.
+The shell-commands below are downloading the war project from the jenkins site, which has a size of around 73M at the time of writing this tutorial.

 ```